pbsc/react-native-ui-components/docs/checkbox.md

 ### onLabelPress
 Type: function <br/>
 Callback function invoked when the checkbox label is pressed.
+If the labelComponent is defined, this would not be invoked.
+It is called only if the label prop is provided.